Canada–India Free Trade Agreement

 The Canada–India Free Trade Agreement was a free trade agreement which was at negotiation level, between Canada and India.
 The Canada-India Free Trade Agreement would include, among other things, high-level commitments on goods, services, investment, rules of origin, sanitary and phytosanitary measures, technical barriers to trade, and dispute settlement.
 As part of the Canada-India Free Trade Agreement, an interim trade agreement could also be referred to as an Early Progress Trade Agreement (EPTA).
 As of 2021, the Canada-India Free Trade Agreement has been superseded by negotiations towards a Comprehensive Economic Partnership (CEPA) and the free trade agreement was suspended.

+Relaunch of CEPA negotiations

+After several years of stalled progress, India and Canada relaunched Comprehensive Economic Partnership Agreement (CEPA) negotiations in late 2025.
+On 23 November 2025, the Indian Prime Minister and Canadian Prime Minister Mark Carney met at the G‑20 Leaders' Summit in Johannesburg and agreed to target doubling bilateral trade to US$50 billion by 2030.

+In May 2026, Canadian International Trade Minister Maninder Sidhu hosted India's Minister of Commerce and Industry Piyush Goyal with the largest‑ever Indian trade delegation to Canada.
+Two rounds of CEPA negotiations had been completed by May 2026, with a third round to be hosted by Canada.
+The ministers committed to concluding CEPA by the end of 2026 and to doubling two‑way trade to $70 billion annually by 2030.